CharanBantumilli/HBeat/README.md

 # Hbeat – Heart Stroke Risk Analyzer

-Hbeat is a command-line application that predicts potential heart disease risk using a machine-learning model.
+This is a command-line application that predicts potential heart disease risk using a machine-learning model.
 Users supply patient health parameters through command-line arguments, and the tool processes these inputs to generate a risk assessment.

 This project is designed for educational and prototyping purposes only.
 It must not be used for real medical diagnosis or clinical decision-making.